yelosolutions/alx-pre_course/README.md

-This is my alx course project
+This is my alx course project.